 - 2 tablespoons honey

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon pure vanilla extract, or almond extract

 Instructions

-- Combine: Pour the coconut and honey mixture over the dry ingredients and stir with a sturdy spoon until well combined.
+- Pour the coconut and honey mixture over the dry ingredients and stir with a sturdy spoon until well combined.

-- Set: Press into prepared baking pan, pressing down firmly to compact all ingredients.
+- Press into prepared baking pan, pressing down firmly to compact all ingredients.
 Refrigerate for 20 minutes to 1 hour until firm.

-- Slice: Taking the overhanging edges of the parchment paper, remove the firm granola bar mixture from the pan.
+- Taking the overhanging edges of the parchment paper, remove the firm granola bar mixture from the pan.
 With a sharp knife, cut into squares or bars.

-Diana C
+Diana C says

 These bars are a winner!
 So easy to make and the perfect afternoon snack.